 Spectre M4 submachine gun appeared in 1983 and has a number of unusual features.
 The designer set out to develop a weapon that could be used in an instinctive and automatic manner so that the user could open fire instantly without having to consider the safety condition or perform any action other than pulling the trigger.

-The Spectre M4 looks conventional enough, with a pressed steel receiver and barrel jacket, and a butt which fold to lie along the top of the receiver.
+The Spectre M4 looks conventional enough, with a pressed steel receiver and barrel jacket, and a butt which folds to lie along the top of the receiver.
 The magazine fits into a housing ahead of the trigger and is the first unusual feature; it contains four columns of cartridges instead of the usual two.
 This means that the 30-round magazine is no longer than a conventional 20-round, and the 50-round no longer than a normal 30-round.

 The operation is also unusual.
 After inserting a magazine, the cocking handle is pulled back and released in the normal way.
 But instead of the bolt remaining back, it runs forward and chambers a cartridge.
 A “hammer unit” remains at the rear of the receiver, but pressing a de-cocking lever allows this unit to run forward under control and stop a short distance behind the bolt.
 The weapon is now perfectly safe to carry, and will not fire if dropped or mishandled.

 Since the bolt is always closed when the gun is at rest, it might be expected that the barrel will heat up when firing and not cool very quickly; this is countered by a forced draught air system, operated by the movement of the bolt, which pumps air through and around the barrel while firing.